 Osteoarthritis (OA) is the third-leading cause of life-years lost to disability worldwide.
 By the age of 65 years half of the population have OA, and this prevalence is expecting to rise as the population ages in demographic terms.

 Nearly 1 million knee replacements (TKR) are performed annually in United States.
 Rates of TKR surgery tripled in the last 20 years and projections in US show further increase in demand by 6 fold (673%) by 2030.(1,2) A similar rise in TKR surgery is also expected in Ireland.

-Since 1970’s, when first performed, TKR surgery has been a successful procedure that gives mobility and independence back to people suffering with knee arthritis.
-However TKR surgery comes with risks.
+Since the 1970’s, when first performed, TKR surgery has been a successful procedure that gives mobility and independence back to people suffering from knee arthritis.
+However, TKR surgery comes with risks.
 The risks of clot formation, pulmonary embolus, infection, and fracture range from 0.1 to 1.0%, with higher risks among older persons and those with a higher number of coexisting conditions.(3,4) Also, the procedure is not always successful; approximately 20% of patients after TKR have residual pain 6 or more months after surgery.(5)

 THE SCIENTIFIC EVIDENCE

 Recently (October 2015), New England Journal of Medicine, a highly esteemed medical journal, published a study entitled “A Randomized, Controlled Trial of Knee Replacement”.
 Interestingly, prior to this publication NEJM published only 4 original articles on arthroscopic knee surgery and all with ‘negative’ results.
 I have made reference to those articles in one of my previous article (“The Young Arthritic Knee”).